User Information Service Extension

 }

-Spatial restriction sample
+Spatial restriction example

 {